karabaja4/vscode-explorer-git-status/README.md

 * 28.6.2017: Fixed a bug where plugin would not load when reopening the project.
 * 30.6.2017: Added highlighting of parent directories of modified files (as Atom does).
 * 1.7.2017: File matching is now done using full file or directory path.
 Before this change the directory was highlighted if it had the same name as another changed directory.
+* 11.8.2017: Update README where to find the file for VS Code 1.15

 # About